 The Feast of Tabernacles is the climax of the Fall Feasts and the most celebrative.
 It is God’s appointed time for believers to come into His presence and celebrate His glory, provision, protection, and deliverance through Jesus Christ.
 Leviticus 23:40 says to “Rejoice before the Lord your God for seven days.”
 Deuteronomy 16:14-15 says to “Be joyful at your Feast for the Lord your God will bless you and your joy will be complete.”
 We will celebrate with singing, dancing, and great food.
 Mark your calendar to be a part of this exciting time.

-The Feast of Tabernacles Closing Worship and Celebration of the Word of God will be on Sunday, September 30th at 7PM at The KBC
+The Feast of Tabernacles Closing Worship and Celebration of the Word of God will be on Sunday, October 20th at 6PM at Emancipation Park, 3018 Emancipation Park, Houston, TX 77004.

 Church Family Fall Fast

-We will fast together as a Church Family from Sundown, September 10th through Sundown, September 19th.
+We will fast together as a Church Family from 6 PM, September 30th through 6 PM, October 9th.

 FASTING INSTRUCTIONS FOR ADULTS